ozlemxates/ozlemxates/README.md

 ### Hi there, I'm Özlem 👋

-🌱 I started learning coding a while ago.

-⚡ Currently, I'm working on improving my coding skills and becoming a better coder.
+⚡ I am interested in coding and am currently working on improving my coding skills to become a better coder.

 📫 If you want to get in touch, you can contact me via: [This Email Address](mailto:ozlemxatess@outlook.com)